 The Group's property management division, Island South Property Management Limited ("ISPML"), in Hong Kong has been accredited the ISO 14001 since 2005.
-In line with ISO continual improvement process guided by Integrated Management System, ISPML's Energy Conservation Taskforce keeps on implementing energy-saving solutions at Bel-Air which has saved over 270,000kWh in electricity consumption and 441,000MJ in gas usage in 2021.
-Moreover, ISPML heightened precautionary measures in combating COVID-19 by improving the air quality and air change with air purifiers that meet the specified specifications of the Food and Environmental Hygiene Department installed to the Food and Beverage areas as statutorily required, we have stepped up to install the machines to the gym rooms for the wellness of our residents.
+In line with ISO continual improvement process guided by Integrated Management System, ISPML's Energy Conservation Taskforce implemented energy-saving solutions at Bel-Air which has saved over 1.28 million Hong Kong dollars in 2020.
+Moreover, ISPML heightened precautionary measures in combating COVID-19 by intensified cleaning in common areas, strengthened disinfection by new technologies such as nano-silver ray coating.

 In Jakarta, Indonesia, the Group follows the government regulations and directives to enforce COVID-19 precautionary measures by applying not more than 37.3°C temperature restriction prior to entering into the building, clearly marking the social distancing inside the lifts and marking at least with 1.5 meters on escalators and the common areas in the building.
 Car park and motor cycle parking with clear signage, increase the patrol frequency to enforce masks must be worn upon entering and inside the building at all times.
-The previous recording of visitors has been extended by following the government regulations to have only vaccinated person enter the building (unless due to medical reason) and using an App "PeduliLindungi" to record people entering the building, signs to teach the tenants to wash hands more thoroughly and frequently inside all male and female toilets.
+There are proper recording of the visitors details to the building and their travelling histories, signs to teach the tenants to wash hands more thoroughly and frequently inside all male and female toilets.
 Antiseptics are provided inside the building's common areas and at the entrances.
 Hand wash basins are provided outside of the building as well.
-The building is equipped with touchless turnstile gates and lift buttons - reducing the touch exposure to COVID-19.
+The building is equipped with touchless turnstile and lift buttons - reducing the touch exposure to COVID-19.
 Intensified disinfection has been carried out by using United States EPA-registered disinfectant which is environmental friendly but effective in common areas like the lobby and inside the lifts with high frequent usages.
 The gym had been closed according to the government regulation.
-Upon re-opening of the gym, the opening hours have been shortened and the number of members per session has been limited for social distancing, with disinfection in-between and before and after the sessions.
+Upon re-opening of the gym, the opening hours have been shortened and the numbers of members per session has been limited for social distancing, with disinfection in-between and before and after the sessions.
 Each equipment is thoroughly disinfected after each use.
 The gym staff and the front liners are provided with protection such as masks, antiseptics, face shields and gloves and the receptionists are separated with the visitors by transparent plastic sheet.
-As at December 31, 2021, there were 99% manpower being received vaccination.